CHOOSING THE RIGHT WINDOW TREATMENT

 3. WINDOW TOPPERS

-Valances and cornices are decorative window toppers designed to conceal the hardware of other window treatments while giving the window a more finished look.
-So, what’s the difference?
+Valances and cornices are decorative window toppers designed to conceal the hardware of other window treatments, like Roman shades, giving the window a more finished look.
+So, what’s the difference between a valance and cornice?
 Great question!